bitcoin/bitcoin/doc/rapidcheck.md

     Running tests: key_properties from test/key_properties.cpp
     ```

 That's it!
-You are now running property-based tests in Bitcoin Core.
+You are now running property-based tests in Syscoin Core.